CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

-## Data encryption with CSC-sd-encryption key and Crypt4GH GUI for SDS.
+## Data encryption with CSC-sd-encryption key and Crypt4GH graphic user interface

 With the following workflow, you can use a graphical user interface (Crypt4sds GUI) developed by CSC to **encrypt and import a copy of your data to SD Desktop**.